Find or Start a Religious or Spiritual Commune

 Many religious communities have attempted radical types of sharing, while others have maintained more individual resources and privacy.
-Usually the motivation for voluntarily entering some level of communal life that counters the self-serving and more impulsive elements of human nature is a conviction about the possibility of living peacefully with others, by creating a social context in which all will flourish.
+Often the motivation for voluntarily entering communal life is to counter the self-serving and more impulsive elements of human nature.
+Find others who share a conviction about the possibility of living peacefully with other seekers in a social context in which all will flourish.

-- Do your own personal growth work.
-If you avoid this step, your shadow side may be the downfall of your attempt at community, especially if you avoid sharing power.
+- Continue your own personal growth work.
+If your leadership team doesn’t think it needs ongoing practice, its shadow side may be the downfall of your attempt at community.

 - Create a leadership team that shares power.
-If you think you alone have all the answers, and maybe a handful of others when they agree with you, you’ll likely fall into the pattern of cult-like communities.
-Share the power in a spiritual commune with many people and be transparent!
+If you think you alone have all the answers, you’ll fall into the pattern of cult-like communities.
+If you share decisions with a handful of others, but only when they agree with you, you’re not sharing power.
+Share the decision-making in a spiritual commune with many members, and be transparent!

 - Get clear on membership requirements.
 State in writing what financial contributions are needed from individual members in order for your IC to sustain itself.
 Many income-sharing communities (often called communes) require a number of work hours from members and in return provide for members’ basic physical needs.
 It’s important to be explicit about all requirements, even the subtle ones that could be said to simply be cultural norms.
 To leave it nebulous invites social loafing, which the more diligent members will soon begin to resent.
 Even among families, chores and other types of contribution are often renegotiated.
 Those that ignore this necessity put themselves on the path of the estimated 90% of overly-idealistic groups that fail to achieve even the most basic cohesion as a community (Christian, 2003).

 - Provide ritual.
 There is a reason you are all living in a spiritual community after all!
 Co-create transformational events blending work and play.
 Think Burning Man and other modern arts festivals.
-Events can remain affordable if they incorporate work sessions where participants can be coordinated to complete needed jobs, structured group work where participants learn skills and become familiar with each other, followed by feasts and displays of artistry.
-These may or may not be open to the public.
-Either way, you need some cohesion-building traditions within your IC.
+Events can remain affordable if they incorporate work sessions where participants can be coordinated to complete needed jobs.
+Many enjoy structured group work where participants learn skills and become familiar with each other, followed by feasts or displays of artistry.
+You may choose to have some of these open to the public.
+That way, they become cohesion-building traditions as well as potentially attracting new members.

 - Create a path for membership.
-The requirements and decision process at your spiritual commune should be clear and time-limited, in order to be fair to hopefuls.
+The requirements and decision process at your spiritual commune should be clear and time-limited.
+This helps you be fair to those hoping to join.
 Allow them to move on if they aren’t a good fit, rather than leading them on endlessly with the prospect of acceptance into the inner circle.
-You might find it hard to deliver the news of them not making the cut, but if the process is clear and you proceed according to the known steps and timelines, they won’t have reason to feel unfairly treated.
+You might find it hard to deliver the news of them not making the cut, but as Brene Brown says, “clear is kind.”
+If you proceed according to the known steps and timelines, they won’t have reason to feel unfairly treated.

 Christian, D. L. (2003).
 Creating a life together: Practical tools to grow ecovillages and intentional communities.
 New Society.

-The Monastic Academy in Vermont, California, and Ontario is a modern Buddhist intentional community open to outsiders joining, as well as offering extended stays as self-designed visits or attending their retreats.
+The Monastic Academy in Vermont, California, and Ontario is a modern Buddhist intentional community open to outsiders joining.
+They offer retreats and extended stays as self-designed visits.

-The Bruderhof Community, a Christian organization sharing its wealth in common, has 3000 members across five continents, living in small communal settlements.
+The Bruderhof Community, a Christian organization sharing its wealth in common, has 3000 members living in small communal settlements across five continents.

 The Nurturing Communities Network lists Christian intentional communities and offers mentoring to new communities.